 The intentional placement of a school setting allows for parents and children to gain insight and a level of comfort needed to help transition into school later.
 This is also an opportunity for school leaders to get to know the family and their needs—all leading to long-standing and positive parent-teacher relationships.

-In Fall 2012, Toyota Motor Manufacturing Kentucky, Inc. (TMMK) and Toyota Motor Engineering & Manufacturing North America (TEMA) began providing funding to United Way of Kentucky to launch Toyota Bornlearning Academies at ten Kentucky elementary schools.
-In June 2013, the company announced that it will increase funding to $1 million to establish Bornlearning® Academies at sixty-two additional schools by the end of 2016.
-At the beginning of the 2013 school year, twelve new elementary schools began receiving funding to establish Bornlearning® Academy programs.
-As of July 2014, 34 United Way Bornlearning Academies driven by Toyota were funded in Kentucky.
+In Fall 2012, Toyota Motor Manufacturing Kentucky, Inc. (TMMK) and Toyota Motor Engineering & Manufacturing North America (TEMA) began providing funding to the United Way of Kentucky to launch Toyota Born Learning Academies at ten Kentucky elementary schools.
+They increased their investment by $1 million the following year.
+As of mid-2017 there were 214 Academies across the state.